mrworf/android-distccd/README.md

 # Common questions

-## How many jobs should I assign per host
+## How should I configure my distcc setup?

-I typically recommend 2x-3x overprovisioning, so if your CPU has 8 cores (both real and otherwise), I'd set it to 16-24, since it's hard to keep it completely saturated otherwise.
-As for the local client machine, I tend to go with the same amount as cores minus 1 or 2 since you also have to take the overhead of preprocessing and sending the jobs into account.
+This is my experience:
+- For 8 cores, overprovision by 50%, so assign 12 jobs (also the default for the docker image)
+- Do not exceed the amount of jobs the distcc server is configured for
+- Using LZO compression helps, the overhead is minimal (cpu wise).
+Just add `,lzo` at the end of the host line
+- Don't use all cores on local host.
+It does the linking and preprocessing.
+I find using 50% of the cores yields best performance
+- Place fastest host first, local host last (again, does the linking and preprocessing)

 Of course, your milage will vary and depending on setup, you may want to tweak this.